 PARKING:

 There are 5 parking areas, the main parking lot across from Clark Hall, the turn about, Mafeking, lower Mafeking, and the over flow parking on the way into the camp.
+Map?
+Capacity?

 Parking is not allowed on the roadway.
 Emergency vehicles need a clearance of 25 ft.